sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ----------------|--------------
-`grow`			| Grow each axis specified in `<target>` to the nearest odd/even number to itself `shrink`		| Shrink each axis specified in `<target>` to the nearest odd/even number to itself `average`|`avg`	| Take the average of all axes specified in `<target>` and then for each specified axis grow or shrink it, depending on weather it is less than or greater than the average, to the nearest odd/even number to itself
+`grow`			| Grow each axis specified in `<target>` to the nearest odd/even number to itself `shrink`		| Shrink each axis specified in `<target>` to the nearest odd/even number to itself `average`/`avg` | Takes the average of all axes specified in `<target>` and then for each specified axis grows or shrinks it, depending on whether it is less than or greater than the average, to the nearest odd/even number to itself

 #### *If `<operation>` == equal:*
 The `<mode>` argument can be omitted and will not be parsed if present if `<base>` is specified